An unfamiliar look at the Human body

 In the book “The Holy Science” written by Jnanavator Swami Sri Yoekteswar, we are shown a completely different approach to how we should understand the human body by studying the teeth and the intestines.
 This knowledge puts an entirely new light on things which I personally find very interesting and well worth taking into consideration.

 A Natural Lifestyle

-To get an answer to this question we should look at the different organs we have been given as are our teeth and the digestive tract.
-Also what our senses tell us about food, the same way animals are led to their food.
+To get an answer to this question, we should look at the different organs we have been given.
+Let us have a look at our teeth and the digestive tract.
+We should also take into consideration what our senses tell us about food.
+The same way animals are led to their food.

 The observation of our Teeth gives important information

 Animals which eat meat have corner teeth which are long, smooth and pointed, ideal for getting hold of their prey.
 Their back molars are also pointed but these do not close upon each other but fit next to each other so to be able to tear the meat.